rapid7/metasploit-framework/Metasploit-Bug-Reporting.md

 # Metasploit Bug Reporting

-As any open source software grows in popularity, there is a tendency to see an increase in bug report volume against that software coupled with a corresponding decrease in bug report quality.
+As any open source software product grows in popularity, there is a tendency to see an **increase** in bug report volume coupled with a corresponding **decrease** in bug report quality.
 We are not against getting bug reports for Metasploit -- we need bug reports in order to know what's broken.
 So, rather than trying to stem the tide of bugs, this page will attempt to make sure that each bug report we get is written in a way that maximizes its chances of actually getting resolved.

 That said, there are two situations where you generally oughtn't open a bug at all, and that's when you have a support contract, or when you've found a security issue with Metasploit itself.